MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/switch-plans-manually.md

 - BEA160
 ms.assetid: eb0d0680-5677-41a0-8c46-4b9d47f1c209
 ROBOTS: NOINDEX
-description: "Switch Office 365 for business subscriptions manually by buying a new subscription and ensuring that both the subscriptions are listed and active."
+description: "Switch Microsoft 365 for business subscriptions manually by buying a new subscription and ensuring that both the subscriptions are listed and active."
 ---

-# Switch Office 365 for business plans manually
+# Switch Microsoft 365 for business plans manually

 ::: moniker range="o365-worldwide"
 > [!NOTE]